“When did you know he was a bad hire?”

 new hire is being overly patient.

-Why are we overly patient?
+Why are we overly patient with a bad hire?
 Well first off, we hired them, and it’s just freaking awkward that they’re this bad.
 So we convince ourselves they’ll be okay, and hold our breath and wait.
 Or, we know how hard it can be in a new job…so we just give them time and space to get better, and assume it will all work out.

 Of course, most people don’t hit the ground running overnight.
 But if you’re REALLY worried after the first few customer interactions, or they just don’t seem to pick up anything you’re putting down, don’t wait too long.
-Better to lose the diaper drama as early in the game as possible– and tell them the truth (see more in our video interview).
+Better to lose the diaper drama as early in the game as possible– and tell your bad hire the truth (see more in our video interview).

-5 Reasons to Be Real With Your Low Performing New Hire
+5 Reasons to Be Real With Your Bad Hire

 No one starts a new job with the intention of really screwing it up.
 If it’s not working out, it’s likely they’re more frustrated than you are.
 It’s a good idea to be having “How’s it going?” conversations with all your new hires–and particularly those who are struggling.